 Food-grade charcoal is used topically as a cleansing agent in body-care products, like soap, body scrubs and facial masks.
 Powders can also be applied as a natural teeth whitener or in water as a disinfecting mouthwash.

 Pets and domesticated animals can also benefit from supplementation.
-Charcoal biscuits are an often sold as a pet care product, especially useful for bad breath or canine gassiness.
+Charcoal biscuits are often sold as a pet care product, especially useful for bad breath or canine gassiness.

-Activated charcoal is not the same thing as the charcoal used in your barbecue, which usually contains chemicals, petroleum products and is highly toxic to consume.
+Activated charcoal is not the same thing as the charcoal briquettes used in your barbecue, which contains other by-products and is highly toxic to consume.

 The variety we are referring to is manufactured by burning a natural source of carbon and steam-activating it.
 This may include wood, peat, coir, bamboo, nut shells or husks.
 The top two quality forms of food-grade charcoal currently on the market are made from either hardwood or coconut shells which are washed to remove impurities.